meatball133/crystal/concepts/basics/about.md

 ### Types

-Crystal is a compiled language, meaing every variable or method argument is assigned a type at compile time.
+Crystal is a compiled language, meaning every variable or method argument is assigned a type at compile time.
 The compiler is capable of inferring the type of a variable or method argument.
 However, in some cases, it is necessary to specify the type.
 The cases that require a type to be set will be explained in later concepts.